Organize a

 Register Your Event

-If you would like to organize a Food Drive on behalf of the Burlington Food Bank, we would encourage you to start by registering your event.
-This helps us to coordinate the physical resources, food pick ups if needed, and social media coverage to help you promote your event.
+If you would like to organize a Food Drive on behalf of the Burlington Food Bank, we encourage you to start by registering your event.
+This helps us to coordinate the physical resources, any food pick-ups needed, and the social media coverage to help you promote your event.

 Event Tool Kit

-We encourage you to run your own event in support of the Burlington Food Bank, and are happy to provide you with materials to help.
-Note: we would love to see how you use our logo and other images, so please send any collateral you have created to j.williams@burlingtonfoodbank.ca
+We encourage you to run your own event in support of the Burlington Food Bank, and we are happy to provide you with materials to help.
+Note: We would love to see how you use our logo and other images before you distribute them, so please send any collateral you have created to Stacey s.allencillis@burlingtonfoodbank.ca.

 Cereal (Hot and Cold)